CLARIAH/clariah-plus/README.md

-# IG Sustainability and Storage
+# IG Sustainability & Storage

 This repository is intended to organize the work, output and documentation of the CLARIAH Interest Group (IG) on Sustainability and Storage.